Frankfurt snatches late win v Dortmund; Leipzig hosts Bayern

 Frankfurt stayed fourth in the Bundesliga’s last qualification spot for Europe’s top club competition and opened a seven-point gap over Dortmund with seven games of the season remaining.

+“Not reaching the Champions League would be a catastrophe from a sporting and financial point of view,” said Dortmund defender Mats Hummels, who acknowledged it was “very, very difficult” now for his team to reach it.

-Luka Jovic forced his way through on a counterattack before he was finally stopped by Dortmund defender Mats Hummels.
+Luka Jovic forced his way through on a counterattack before he was finally stopped by Hummels.
 But the rebound fell kindly for Filip Kostic to cross for Silva to head Frankfurt’s winner in the 87th minute.
 It was the Portugal striker’s 22nd goal of the season.

 Dortmund had got off to a bad start when Nico Schulz headed Kostic’s deflected cross into his own net in the 11th minute.
 The Dortmund defender was trying to prevent the ball from reaching the lurking Silva.